szhorvat/IGraphM/SUPPORT.md

          Graph[ Graph[...], VertexCoordinates -> {...} ]

      or similar.
 A property does not get correctly applied to the graph.
-This is due to a bug in Mathematica.
+This is due to a bug in _Mathematica_.
 I believe I have worked around most of these issues, but if you encounter them, one possible workaround is to cycle the graph `g` through some other representation, e.g. `g = Uncompress@Compress[g]`.

    * The graphs returned by `IGBipartiteGameGNM` and `IGBipartiteGameGNP` may not render when using the `DirectedEdges -> True` and `"Bidirectional" -> True` options.
 This is due to a bug in _Mathematica_'s `"BipartiteEmbedding"` graph layout and can be corrected by passing `GraphLayout -> Automatic` to these functions.
 Alternatively, they may be rendered using `IGLayoutBipartite`.